 Sarah-Jane holds a Bachelor of Economics and Bachelor of Law from Monash University and a Master of Law and Master of Business Administration from The University of Melbourne.

 Stephen Marsden is a full-time lecturer employed at the QUT Business School in Brisbane.

 He is responsible for lecturing and tutoring a range of accounting and law units at both undergraduate and postgraduate levels.
 He has published in academic journals and has written several books on financial literacy.
-He is also the author of the finance modules for the Company Directors Course, International Company Directors Course as well as AICD’s Boardroom Financial Acumen course.
+He is also the author of the finance modules for the Company Directors Course, International Company Directors Course as well as AICD’s Boardroom Financial Confidence course.

 Stephen’s board positions over the years have included Ronald McDonald House, The Royal Brisbane and Women’s Hospital Foundation and Uni Credit Ltd.

 A translator between Directors, CxO’s and IT Pros, connecting digital transformation to business transformation.